HLT-ISTI/hlt-isti.github.io/_projects/quant.md

 ---
 title: Quantification

+description: Design of quantification algorithms to estimate class prevalence
-description: We are designing quantification algorithms to estimate class prevalence
+# description: We are designing quantification algorithms to estimate class prevalence

 people:
   - fsebastiani